YevhenZvieriev/magento2-animated-cart-title/README.md

-This module enhances the user experience on a Magento 2 website by adding a dynamic title change feature when a product is added to the shopping cart.
+This module enhances the user experience on a Magento 2 website by adding a dynamic title tab change feature when a product is added to the shopping cart.
 It utilizes jQuery and Magento_Catalog's built-in functionality to achieve this.

-This works for both PDP and PLP
+This works for both PDP and PLP.

 How it works: